 This is another interesting tool that helps data scientists to manage distributed along with fault-tolerant computation in real time.
 It also helps in managing computation constantly, distributed RPC, stream processing, etc. Some of its key features include being free and open-source.
 It helps in processing unbound data streams in real time.
 It can be integrated and used with any programming language of your choice.

-It comes with use cases, including continuous computation, online machine learning, real-time analytics, distributed RPC, ETL and others.
+It comes with use cases, including continuous computation, online machine learning, real-time analytics, distributed RPC, ETL software and others.
 It is capable of processing over one million tuples, per second, per mode.
 You can easily integrate it with your existing queueing and database technologies.

 This application development platform is specifically for data scientists who are building big data apps on Apache Hadoop.
 It allows users to solve both complex and simple data problems, using cascading.
 This is because it offers computation engines, data processing, scheduling capabilities, and systems integration framework.